Huasenberg/Sudoku-Vocabulary/README.md

 ### `Scenario`

-### **Given**: The user is filling the grid in either the listening compreshsion mode or the normal mode
+### **Given**: The user is filling the grid in either the listening compreshsion mode or the reading mode

 ![Screenshot_20190328-163633](/uploads/4c5619902e4f69c1722cc5d40968bfcd/Screenshot_20190328-163633.png)

-### **When**: The user fills in a cell with a duplicate value, a value that already exists in the row or the column or the sub-cell
+### **When**: The user fills in a cell with a duplicate value, a value that already exists in the row or the column or the sub-grid
-### **Then**: All the cells containing duplicate values and violate the row, column or cell rules get highlighted in red color
+### **Then**: All the cells containing duplicate values and violate the row, column or cell rules get highlighted in with a red hue

 ![Screenshot_20190328-163644](/uploads/0e1bf7f350d9b20c133db72a88f96e90/Screenshot_20190328-163644.png)